wisnuwiry/personal-site/README.md

 ## Setup in your workspace

 Before starting, please be sure that you have [installed Hugo](https://gohugo.io/getting-started/quick-start/#step-1-install-hugo) and [created a new site](https://gohugo.io/getting-started/quick-start/#step-2-create-a-new-site).
-After that, you ready to install **MyBlog**.
+After that, you ready to install **personal-site**.

 Create new project hugo